 This intel, along with Quorum’s live federal, state, local, and EU legislative and regulatory updates, is also useful for members who have their own advocacy teams.
 Corporate lobbyists might only focus on information related to their company’s specific issues, but associations see the bigger picture.
 Because of your vigilance, your team can intercede and attempt to fend off unfriendly legislation or regulations.

 #5: Educate and guide policymakers

+Association representatives are specialists in their industry, which gives them credibility in the policy-making process.
 Quorum’s Download Center makes it easy for your team to provide background information, like industry one-pagers that educate policymakers and their staff on issues of concern.
 You share district-specific context that brings issues to life for legislators.
 These conversations often result in policymakers developing new perspectives once they understand how their decisions might impact constituents.

 #6: Mobilize the professional community

 The government relations team helps members understand legislative and regulatory processes and the role they can play in influencing these processes.
 Your grassroots action center helps you educate and inspire members to get involved and make a difference.
 You can rally support from members and encourage them to contact policymakers and help shape pending legislation.

 Invite members to attend your association’s government relations committee, sub-committee, and task force meetings.
 Members who serve on these governance groups help guide the association’s legislative and regulatory policies and the strategic direction of the association.